kmclaughlinphd/autominer/README.md

 2) Re-execute at predetermined intervals; so we're always mining the best coins/algos. -- done
 3) Log everything. -- done
 4) Some sort of fail-safe?
 Kill the miner if it's not connecting to the pool, or rejected, etc.
+5) Move hashrates into separate file or get them from somewhere on-the-fly.